emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

 constructor(canvasId, projectionName) {
 ```

-Then add this code to the constructor's body to keep track of the current projection:
+Then add this code to the constructor's body to keep track of the current projection,
+add it after the `this.wwd` property is assigned:
 ```javascript
 // Projection support
 this.roundGlobe = this.wwd.globe;   // The default is a 3D globe